 - Sponsored stuff – I didn’t use my blog as much as I could have because I didn’t want to get tied down to too many commitments while travelling – let me just say that when it looks like I get something for ‘free’, you’re not seeing the work I put in behind the scenes, the long nights and some missed opportunities when I have to get shit done and can’t go out because of deadlines, so I tried to keep it minimal.
 But things like the opportunity to learn Spanish in Panama was pretty awesome, as well as the chance to explore Bucharest even if it meant having to take some detours and extra flight costs!

-I’ve been back in Singapore for almost 2 months now and I’ve been absolutely busy.
+I’ve been back in Singapore for almost 2 months now at the point I’m writing this, and I’ve been absolutely busy.
 I’ve started job hunting and have had a few interviews so far though nothing’s quite landed yet.
 I had listed my blog and Career Break in my professional resume for the first time and the response has been pretty good so far – it’s a great talking point and according to one of my interviewees, having ‘passion projects’ was a plus point in my favour.
 I honestly wasn’t expecting to even land interviews so early, but I’ve been lucky to have a strong network of supportive friends who were happy to throw recommendations my way when I caught up with them.

 For now I’ve taken up some freelance and contract work on the side to earn some cash while job hunting, and I am trying to catch up on blogging – which is an entire job in itself.
 I could probably not travel for a few years and still have a ton to write about!